jlchan/jlchan.github.io/_pages/about.md

   - /about.html
 ---

-This is the academic webiste of Jesse Chan
+This is the academic webiste of Jesse Chan.